Can you get piercings while pregnant?

 Can I get my nose pierced while pregnant?

+Studies have reported multiple risks and complications with nasal piercings, even in healthy, non-pregnant individuals.
 Hence, people with enhanced susceptibility to infections, like immune systems weakened due to pregnancy, may be at a greater risk of facing complications from nasal piercings.

-Studies also report that getting your nose pierced may cause inflammation.
+Studies also report that getting your nose pierced may cause inflammation, or bacteria infecting your nose piercings.

 Can I get my ears pierced while pregnant?

-Both ear piercings can be risky in pregnancy, but the upper ear or ear cartilage piercing carries more severe complication risks and longer healing time than earlobe piercings.
+Ear piercings can be risky in pregnancy, but the upper ear or ear cartilage piercing carries more severe complication risks and longer healing time than earlobe piercings.

 Hence, it is ideal to avoid both types of ear piercing if you are pregnant or planning to become pregnant within one year.